 Yemen (2017 – present)

-Following the resumption of attacks on civilians after a short-lived ceasefire collapsed, Crisis Action responded to partner requests to increase the pressure for a revitalised, inclusive peace process, tangible measures to address the humanitarian crisis, and an end to attacks on civilians.
+In 2017, after a short-lived ceasefire collapsed and attacks on civilians by all parties resumed, Crisis Action responded to partner requests to organize a global campaign aimed at pressuring the warring parties to adhere to a revitalized, inclusive peace process, tangible measures to address the humanitarian crisis, and an end to attacks on civilians.

 Since then, Crisis Action has brought together a global network of partners and allies to:

-- Galvanise an international outcry to force the Saudis to lift a blockade that was preventing vital imports of food, fuel, medicines and humanitarian aid.
+- Galvanize international condemnation to force the Saudis to lift a total blockade on Yemen’s air and sea ports that was preventing vital imports of food, fuel, medicines and humanitarian aid in 2017.

 - Prevent a catastrophic, UAE-led attack on the critical port city of Hodeidah, which threatened the lives of 250,000 civilians, and pressure the parties to enter a ceasefire around the city in 2018.

 - Convince the US Congress to pass four pieces of legislation in 2019 that would have ended missile and bomb sales to, and logistical support for, the Saudi and UAE intervention in Yemen.